Skip to content

 sudo ldconfig

-For MacOS, the ldconfig command is not present and not necessary to run.
+For MacOS, the ldconfig command is not present and not necessary.

-If you want to set overriding compile-time switches for a build, the place to do this is in the ./configure command.
-For details,
+If you want to set additional compile-time switches for a build, the place to do this to add them to the ./configure command.
+To see a list of supported ION compiler options, see explanation provided by:

 ./configure -h